tapis-project/documentation/source/technical/systems.rst

 The *moduleLoads* array contains one or more entries.
 Each entry contains a *moduleLoadCommand*, which specifies the local command used to load each of the modules (in order) in its *modulesToLoad* list.

-The *hiddenOptions* attribute identifies scheduler options that the local implementation prohibits.
+The *hiddenOptions* array identifies scheduler options that the local implementation prohibits.
+Options specified here will have the corresponding Slurm option suppressed.
+Supported options are "MEM" for *\-\-mem* and "PARTITION" for *\-\-partition*.
-In this case, "MEM" indicates that the *\-\-mem* option should never be passed to Slurm.
+Including an option in the array indicates that the corresponding Slurm option should never be passed through to Slurm.

 ..
     -----------------